agnessa/hortidex/README.md

 ## Known gaps

-`import_issues.csv` is shipped with each gem version and lists taxa that could not be resolved during the import — unmatched UPOV entries, unresolvable parents, retired POWO IDs with no replacement found.
+`import_issues.csv.gz` is shipped with each gem version and lists taxa that could not be resolved during the import — unmatched UPOV entries, unresolvable parents, retired POWO IDs with no replacement found.
 These are known gaps, not failures.
 Inspect this file if a taxon you expect is absent from the dataset.

 ## Attribution